jcvincentliu/Personal-Website/content/projects/R_coding/_index.md

 3. **Statistical Analysis of the Police-Public Contact Survey data**:

 I conducted some statistical analysis on PPCS data to examine statistical relationships between frequency of police stops and arrests and suspects' socioeconomic (age, sex, income), racial, and geo-spatial factors (where they live).
+I found out that these socioeconomic variables manifest strong statistical correlations with the frequencies of police interactions and arrests.
+Moreover, the effect doubled when these factors intertwined.
+My discovery shed light on the prevalence of racial profiling and neighborhood-targeted policing.
+I ended my analysis with recommendations on police reforms with highlights on police accountability and community policing.

-$\textbf{packages}$: `tiydverse`, `survey`, `base R functions`
+$\textbf{packages}$: `tiydverse`, `survey`, `base R functions` (refer to a variety of base R functions, such as *summary*, *lm*, *glm*)

+> Read the full paper at (https://www.linkedin.com/in/jcvincentliu/details/featured/1635467966079/single-media-viewer/)

+4. **Who were Served by Our Public Education System?
+Who Were Left Out?**

+I used the American Community Survey data, integrated by IPUMS-USA, to investigate the issue of school truancy.
+Through a series of analysis, I found out that as compared to Whites, racial minorities are more likely to attend public schools than private schools, and they also have a higher chance of dropping out from schools.
+Other socioeconomic factors including income, language fluency, immigration status, and employment, and being a Medicaid recipient or not were also highly relevant to school attendance.
+My findings shed light on the importance of "invisible identities".
+I ended my study on the benefits of adopting culturally relevant pedagogy, replacing punitive-solutions with restorative justice, and dismantling the school-to-prison pipeline.

+$\textbf{packages}$: `tiydverse`, `base R functions` (refer to a variety of base R functions, such as *summary*, *lm*, *glm*)